Teville Gate, Worthing

 Q: What will happen to Teville Gate House?

-A: Teville Gate House, which was redeveloped in 2021, is owned and occupied by HM Revenue and Customs and will not be affected by the redevelopment of the larger Teville Gate site.
+A: Teville Gate House, which was redeveloped in 2021, is privately owned and leased by HM Revenue and Customs (HMRC).
+It will not be affected by the redevelopment of the larger Teville Gate site.

 Q: What will happen to the temporary car park at Teville Gate?

-A: The temporary car park, which is commonly used by HMRC staff, will remain open for the next three years, providing an estimated £300,000 of income to us over that period.
+A: The temporary car park, which is commonly used by HMRC staff, will remain open until the land is required for construction activities.
+The site provides an estimated £100,000 of income to the council per year.

 Q: How will the site be used in the meantime?